Anikesh-Sharma/Doctor-Management-app/README.md

     Unified Booking Flow:
     Whether booking via the doctor listing or the dashboard, appointment details (including time in AM/PM format and any notes) are consistently displayed.

-By leveraging modern web technologies and design principles, Doctor Appointment App aims to improve communication, reduce administrative overhead, and ultimately enhance the overall healthcare experience.
+By leveraging modern web technologies and design principles, the app aims to improve communication, reduce administrative overhead, and ultimately enhance the overall healthcare experience.